huzzlstartup/jobify_app/README.md

-# jobify
+# JobTracker App (MERN Stack)

-A job tracking MERN application.
+A full stack job tracking application where users can:

-- Where user can register, login, and update account
+- Register , login , and update their account
-- Then user can create job applications, and keep track of them, and only that user who can see, or modify the job using JWT
+- Create and manage job applications(CRUD)
+- Securely access and modify only their data using JWT authentication

 ### Getting Started

 1. **Configure Environment Variables:**